MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-sshconnectionissue-perms.md

 ---
 # Troubleshoot SSH connection issues in Linux VM due to permission and ownership issues

-This article provides a solution to an issue in which SSH service fails because the /var/empty/sshd file is not owned by the root directory and is not group or world-writable.
+This article provides a solution to an issue in which SSH service fails because the /var/empty/sshd file isn't owned by the root directory and isn't group or world-writable.

 ## Symptoms

-You cannot connect a Linux virtual machine (VM) by using a secure shell (SSH) connection due to permission and ownership issues.
+You can't connect a Linux virtual machine (VM) by using a secure shell (SSH) connection due to permission and ownership issues.
 When this problem occurs, you may receive the following error message about the /var/empty/sshd file, depending on your Linux distribution.

 **SuSE**